 Thus it is the classic end-to-end argument that helps arrive at a strictly necessary minimum of functionality that needs be with the ends, but it is the other principles in our list that inform the actual balance of functions - the principle of complexity avoidance speaking to the placement of functions along the entire continuum, and a number of further principles limiting the maximum of functions that may reasonably sit with the Internet.
 The combined effect of all these is that the bulk of functions of networking are left with the ends rather than intermediary nodes of the Internet.
-Consequently, it is apt to interpret the end-to-end arguments more broadly, so as to mean that functions generally tend toward the ends - regardless of how intimately important they are for applications standing at the end hosts; but it is equally important to appreciate the underlying set of causes, most of which have little to do with the original classic end-to-end argument as such.
+Consequently, it is apt to interpret the end-to-end arguments more broadly, so as to mean that functions generally tend toward the ends; but it is equally important to appreciate the underlying set of causes, most of which have little to do with the original classic end-to-end argument as such.
 The economy of implementation and interface (see section 7.1, particularly page 132) provides a plausible explanation for the empirical observation that discrete functions tend very much completely toward either the network or the ends, based on the due comparative trade-offs.
 But it is the set of principles considered in this section that more fully explains just why there is so little scope for functions in the network as opposed to the ends.

-The important conclusion to this chapter is thus that the end-to-end arguments are - curiously - most important as an abstract design principle, for it is their role to establish whether and which part of a given concern invariably falls to the application ends or their immediate agents.
-The accompanying set of principles then establishes the amount of functionality beyond this minimum that has to go to the end points, too.
-The end-to-end arguments may not always be the most decisive principle in this overall trade-off; but given that all networking is ultimately on behalf of the application end points, it is the one that is logically prior to the others.430
+Does the importance of other principles belittle the relevance of the end-to-end arguments?
+We think not, for it is their role to establish whether and which part of a given concern invariably falls to the application ends or their immediate agents.
+It is for the other principles to establish the amount of functionality beyond this minimum that has to go to the end points, too.
+The end-to-end arguments may not always be the most decisive principle in this overall trade-off; but given that all networking is ultimately on behalf of the application end points, it is the one that is logically prior to the others.
+Note, however, that any broader, more daring formulation of the end-to-end principle beyond the classic end-to-end arguments (as exemplified by the case of file transfer to the standard of application ends) need be mindful of the systematic analysis put forward here.

-However, elevating the end-to-end arguments to a more encompassing principle detached from mere integrity and reliability concerns must not lead to confusion about their normative scope.
 There is little point in advancing arguments about the normative categoricalness of having functions with the end points rather than the network without appreciating why the functions we find at either place have settled the way they did.
 Appealing to innovation, democratic participation, and the like in pursuit of a stricter and more encompassing formulation of the end-to-end arguments is an altogether different exercise than simply describing reality (see Part II) or mapping a system of principles that work in conjunction with the end-to-end arguments (as we have done in this section).
-In fact, as we shall see in the following chapter, it is arguably futile to postulate the universal pe se validity of any purposes other than the most basic abstract ones-overall order and individual liberty.
+In fact, as we shall see in the following chapter, it is arguably futile to postulate the universal pe se validity of any purposes other than the most basic abstract ones - overall order and individual liberty.429